2012–13 Los Angeles Kings season: January

 The King started their season with three losses, their worst season opener since losing five of their first six games in 2007–08.
 They lost 5–2 in their season opener against the Chicago Blackhawks on January 19, surrendering more goals than in any of the 20 games during their 2012 playoff run.
 Chicago scored three goals in the first 15 minutes, and the Kings did not score their first until they were trailing 4–0.
 Matt Greene was placed on the injured reserve list after suffering a back injury in the game that was expected to take him out the rest of the season, a major blow to a Kings' defense already suffering from the loss of Willie Mitchell due to knee surgery.
 The Kings then began a challenging schedule with 11 of their next 15 games away, starting with a 1–3 loss against the Colorado Avalanche on January 22.
 Despite a poor start for Colorado, they defeated Los Angeles after a three-goal rally in the third period.
-Anže Kopitar, who missed the first game due to a knee injury, failed to make a shot in 24 shifts against Colorado, and the Kings failed to score on any of their six power plays.
+Kopitar, who missed the first game due to a knee injury, failed to make a shot in 24 shifts against Colorado, and the Kings failed to score on any of their six power plays.
 After the loss, Dustin Penner was a healthy scratch for the next four games.